Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: A Novel Human-Centered Two-phase Search Framework (HCTPS)

-\begin{remark} The value of $n_{\text{additional}}$ represents the number of additional terms in the sequence that can be generated after the $n$ exploration experiments are carried out in real-time.
-This allows the decision-maker to dynamically adjust the exploration based on insights gained, problem complexities, and satisfaction level. \end{remark}
+The value of $n_{\text{additional}}$ here represents the number of additional terms in the sequence that can be generated after the $n$ exploration experiments are carried out in real-time in step 2.
+This allows the decision-maker to dynamically adjust the exploration based on insights gained, problem complexities, and satisfaction level.

+\begin{remark} In the HCTPS framework, the user focuses all of their tuning efforts on one the SSCP. \end{remark}